VirtoCommerce/vc-module-catalog/README.md

 1. Functionality, which implements the inherent complexity of information retrieval is exposed through REST API or .NET SDK;

-1. The support document types (Product, Category, Member) can be easily extended by third party team.
+1. The supported document types (Product, Category, Member) can be easily extended by third party team.

 ### Architecture Overview